 Jao Camp: Our full report

-Situated on a remote island in the middle of the large private Jao Reserve in the Okavango Delta, the camp is surrounded by open seasonal floodplains dotted with small islands.
-With a fusion style of Balinese and African décor, Jao is an imposing and luxurious camp which sprawls over roughly a kilometre among tall shady leadwood, African wild mangosteen and ebony trees.
+Situated on a remote island in the middle of the large private Jao Reserve in Botswana’s Okavango Delta, ......
+Jao Camp is surrounded by open seasonal floodplains dotted with small islands.
+With a fusion style of Balinese and African décor, Jao is an imposing and luxurious camp which sprawls over roughly a kilometre among tall shady leadwood, African mangosteen and ebony trees.

-Yet despite it’s opulence and grandeur, and its sometimes rather 'stiff' feel on arrival, once settled in the very friendly team here create a relaxed and informal atmosphere.
+Jao Camp is one of Wilderness Safaris’ original 'premier' camps, designed to be a cut above most others and commanding a price to match.
+Yet despite its opulence and grandeur, and its sometimes rather 'stiff' feel on arrival, the very friendly team here create a relaxed and informal atmosphere.

 There is also a small gym with a rowing machine, stationary bike, cross trainer, yoga mats, exercise ball and free weights.

 Jao is a well-established and very luxurious camp – even by Botswana's high standards – and has a price tag to match.
 It's a camp that can be enjoyed and experienced for itself, as much as for its beautiful surroundings.
-The food and spa are very good, the levels of service are very high, and they seem to succeed at providing a more individual and adaptable experience than in many other Okavango camps.
-Jao is unlikely to appeal to the safari 'purist', unless they're keen birders.
-But for a couple of nights at the start or end of a trip, to relax and enjoy the best of the Okavango Delta's water-based activities, it's a great choice.
+The food and spa are very good, the levels of service are high, and they seem to succeed in providing a more individual and adaptable experience than many other Okavango camps.
+Jao is unlikely to appeal to the safari 'purist', unless they're keen birders, but for a couple of nights at the start or end of a trip, to relax and enjoy the best of the Okavango Delta's water-based activities, it's a great choice.

 - Ideal length of stay

 Food & drink